 The London Stock Exchange began in 1698.
 The founding of the New York Stock Exchange, currently the world’s largest by a wide margin, happened in 1792.

-Despite the fact that people – even seasoned investors – often refer to it in the singular the stock market, there are actually many stock markets.
-At any given time, a well-diversified portfolio will be invested in stock in several markets.
+Despite the fact that people – even seasoned investors – often refer to it in the singular stock market, there are actually many stock markets.
+At any given time, a well-diversified portfolio will be invested in stocks in several markets.

 The Stock Market Today